twentyOne2x/attnmarkets-docs/docs/users/for-apps-daos-and-builders.md

 You should communicate to your community:

 - that you are:
-  - treating fees as a formal financial asset,
+  - treating revenues as a formal financial asset,
   - avoiding unnecessary token sales,
   - funding growth with income first.